Zeta Andromedae: Naming

 The star's location is in the northern constellation Andromeda, in which it is the second-most southerly of the stars in this often drawn characteristic shape representing the mythical princess asterism, after η Andromedae.

+Zeta Andromedae (Zeta And, ζ Andromedae, ζ And) is the star's Bayer designation.
+It also has the Flamsteed designation 34 Andromedae and multiple other designations in stellar catalogues.